20 Good Graduation Party Food Ideas For Crowd

 Mini Sliders

 Sliders are just like burgers, but smaller and way easier to eat at a party.
 You can make beef sliders by shaping small patties and cooking them on a stovetop or grill.
 If you want something different, try pulled pork or shredded chicken with barbecue sauce.
-Use soft Hawaiian rolls or slider buns and add a slice of cheese, a pickle, and a little ketchup or mayo.
+Use soft slider buns and add a slice of cheese, a pickle, and a little ketchup or mayo.
 To keep them warm, place them in a baking dish and cover with foil until serving time.
 Stick a toothpick in each one so guests can grab them easily.
-Arrange them on a tray, and you’ve got a delicious, bite-sized burger that everyone will love.
+Because we were serving kids too, we just made them with a mild chicken patty with cheese and served sauce and other things separately for grown-ups, to add to their taste.

 Veggie Cups with Ranch Dip

 These veggie cups are an easy and mess-free way to serve fresh vegetables at a party.
-Grab small plastic cups and fill the bottom with a little ranch dressing.
-Then, cut up carrots, celery, bell peppers, and cucumbers into thin sticks.
-Place a few pieces of each veggie inside the cup, standing up like a little bouquet.
+We got some small plastic cups and filled the bottom with a little ranch dressing.
+Then, filled the cups with carrots, celery, bell peppers, and cucumbers cut into thin sticks.
+And arranged them on the food table.
 This way, guests can grab a cup and walk around without needing a plate or extra utensils.
 If you want to add a fun touch, tie a ribbon around the cup or serve them in a large basket.
-This is a great way to make sure people get some fresh and healthy snacks while enjoying all the other party treats.
+This is a great way to ensure some fresh and healthy snacks while enjoying all the other party treats.

 Cheese & Charcuterie Cups